 Worship and personal prayer are at the core of our congregational life.
-We offer weekly Shabbat services at both our Glazer and Irmas campuses.
 Whether you are drawn by song and celebration or reflection and meditation, we invite you to explore our service and worship opportunities.

 Unless otherwise noted, there is always an in-person Friday evening Shabbat service at one of our Wilshire Boulevard Temple locations.

 - Two Fridays every month